y2kappa/timed/README.md

 ✅ Custom printers, like `println!`, `info!`, or your own function.

+✅ Profile your program with chrome tracing, build a flamegraph.

 ✅ New!
-Profile your program with chrome tracing, build a flamegraph.
+Show timing statistics between your functions

 ### Usage `duration`